Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Institutional Background and Model Setup

 \paragraph{Sellers} In the simplified model, we assume that the two sellers are ex-ante symmetric in their quality and production costs (\( a_i^t = a_j^t \) and \( c_i^t = c_j^t \)).
-Hence, the platform will treat the sellers identically for organic rankings and randomize the order of display of the two sellers in the two organic positions, thereby neutralizing potential ranking effects on sales.
-We consider the case of asymmetric sellers later in Section \ref{subsubsection:asymmetric_sellers}.
-Our empirical application allows for multiple sellers who can be differentiated and asymmetric.
+Hence, the platform will treat the sellers identically for organic rankings and randomize the order of display in the two organic positions.
+Asymmetric sellers are analyzed in Appendix \ref{subsubsection:asymmetric_sellers}.
+Our empirical analysis allows for multiple sellers who can be differentiated and asymmetric.
 The sellers have a common discount factor $\delta \in(0,1)$, and maximize the cumulative discounted profit:

 The one-period profit for seller \( i \) in period \( t \), denoted as \( \pi_i^t(\boldsymbol{p^t}, \boldsymbol{b^t}) \), is given by: